grafana/loki/docs/sources/fundamentals/architecture/deployment-modes.md

 # Deployment modes

 As an application,
-Loki is built out of many component microservices, and is designed to run as a horizontally-scalable distributed system.
+Loki is built out of many microservices component, and is designed to run as a horizontally-scalable distributed system.
 Loki's unique design compiles the code of the entire distributed system into a single binary or Docker image.